AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable matrices (2D arrays) belong to the type:
 ```
 struct MMatrix
-    rows::Integer           # Rows in a matrix, which is not mutable.
+    const rows::Integer     # Rows in a matrix, which is not mutable.
-    cols::Integer           # Columns in a matrix, which is not mutable.
+    const cols::Integer     # Columns in a matrix, which is not mutable.
     vec::Vector{Float64}    # The matrix reshaped as a mutable column vector.
 end
 ```